Mayday Parade: Out Of Here EP and What It Means To Fall Apart (2020–2022)

-Sweet and Sad (2023–present)
+Sweet, Sad, and Sugar (2023–present)

 On May 5, 2023, the band released a new single titled "More Like a Crash".
 According to Sanders, once the group returns to the studio later in the year, they will continue focusing on releasing singles and "work on some of the songs that are different to what people might expect from Mayday Parade."
 He also added that the band will eventually record a full-length album.
 On June 30, the group released another single titled "Got Me All Wrong".
 In October 2023, the band announced that they would be joining Simple Plan on their UK tour in February 2024, as well as dropping a new single, "Miracle".
 In March 2024, the group released a self-titled lo-fi EP, working with producer Less Gravity.
 According to Bundrick, they "wanted to experiment" with the genre and re-worked some songs the band had previously released.
 On July 11, the group released a new single titled "Pretty Good to Feel Something", the lead single from the band's upcoming album.

 In September 2024, the group covered Disney song Remember Me for A Whole New Sound, a compilation album featuring pop-punk covers of songs from classic Disney films.

 In January 2025, the group announced a three-part album with the first installment, Sweet, released on April 18, 2025.
 On January 8, the group released the second single from the album "By the Way", which was followed by the announcement of a North American headlining tour Three Cheers for 20 Years on January 14.
 The tour began on April 22 and ran through June 6 with support from Microwave, Grayscale, and Like Roses.
 The following month, the band extended the Three Cheers tour to Australia, with dates announced for September 2025 with Jack's Mannequin and The Home Team.
 On August 13, Mayday Parade released "Under My Sweater" as the lead single to the second installment of a three-part album titled, Sad.
 On September 11, the band released "One Day at a Time" as the second single.
-Sad was released on October 3rd.
-The band confirmed in an interview with Valentino from The Aquarian, the 3rd album would be released in Spring 2026.
+Sad was released on October 3.
+The 3rd album titled Sugar was released on July 24, 2026.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.
+The band are also confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.